 It is important to note that all elderly people should be taking steps early to prevent dementia.
 Once symptoms of dementia begin to surface, it is often more difficult to prevent further neural decay.
 Anyone who is interested in fighting off these effects should remember to keep their minds active and continually engaged in finding new ways of improving their memories if they want to avoid dementia later in life.

 What We Do at UEW Healthcare

-At UEW Healthcare, our professional in-home healthcare providers provide free healthcare to EEOICPA and RECA beneficiaries.
+At UEW Healthcare and Four Corners Health Care, our professional in-home healthcare providers provide free healthcare to EEOICPA and RECA beneficiaries.
 While dementia is not an EEOICPA or RECA qualifying illness, we work with the elderly all the time, including providing resources for all health topics relating to the elderly.
 For this and more information about our services, call us today.